 The state’s divorce law requires that you or your spouse be a resident for at least a year before filing.
 It’s not necessary that both of you still live here in New Jersey, but at least one party should still reside in the state.

 So, if you and your spouse separated a little over a year ago and you moved to Manhattan to be closer to where you work, while your spouse stayed at the house in Freehold, you can still be the one to initiate divorce proceedings in New Jersey.

 Grounds for Divorce

-Other mental illnesses that lead a spouse to be institutionalized for at least two years after
+- Other mental illnesses that lead a spouse to be institutionalized for at least two years after you were married.

 No-Fault Divorce vs. Fault-Based Divorce

 The first two grounds listed above–separation and irreconcilable differences–are considered no-fault divorce.
 They are not about proving that one party did anything wrong.

 All the other grounds are fault-based divorce.
 While they may vary in gravity, the one common thread is that the filing spouse will need to prove that the other spouse has, in fact, done something wrong.